maevecrossan/peaceful-path/README.md

 ## Bugs and Fixes

-Over the course of developing this project I encountered a variety of bugs.
+While developing this project I encountered a variety of bugs.

-1. The first, and most common, bug I faced was with my header.
+1. The first and most common bug I faced was in my header.
 As there were multiple elements in the header, modifying one property would cause the rest of the properties to riot.
     * In a few instances, both the menu and nav element had a box shadow.
 They appeared disjointed and off-centre from each other.
 After a while, I saw this was caused by different values I had set for the header in the media queries.
 It was an easy fix once I learned to apply the more general styles to the container div.
     * Another issue I had with the header was it not showing up on the form feedback page.
 I found that some of the HTML was missing from the page, and fixed the bug by simply copying the header info from the index.html page (and removing the active class).